chini5ko/ColumbiaUnixWebsite/README.md

 **rm** remove a file

 # Steps (STFP) secure transfer file protocle
+Copy your files to unix
 1. Install WinSCP
     https://cuit.columbia.edu/content/winscp
 2. Same as before.

-First Header | Second Header
+Description | Input
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column

-    Enter your UNI as username
-    Enter your password
+UNI | ex1234
+Password | Only you know
-    Host name: cunix.cc.columbia.edu
+Host Name | cunix.cc.columbia.edu
-    Port: 22
+Port | 22

 3. Now you can transfer files from your computer to your Unix account.